cph-cachet/neuropathy-app/README.md

 # Neuropathy Grading Tool

-This is a Master's project done at Danish University of Technology (DTU).
+This is a Master's project done at the Technical University of Denmark (DTU).
 The main aim is to create an innovative mobile tool for grading findings and symptoms of early neuropathy.